-Hair Removal 101: To Shave, to Wax, or to Laser?
+The Pros and Cons of Shaving, Waxing, and Laser Removal

 Pros: Temporarily removes hair at the root for an average of three weeks of smooth skin, which can range from two to six weeks depending on your hair type and thickness.

-Cons: Waxing requires some regrowth in order to be effective, as the wax needs at least a quarter inch of stubble to adhere to.
+Cons: Waxing requires some regrowth in order to be effective, as the wax needs at least a quarter-inch of stubble to adhere to.
 Treatments can be moderately painful, as hair is indeed being ripped out at the root, but it becomes more tolerable over time.
 Waxing can also result in ingrown hairs.

-Average Cost: Anywhere from $35-80 for salon waxing, depending on areas waxed and your salon of choice.
+Average Cost: Anywhere from $15-80 for salon waxing, depending on areas waxed and your salon of choice.
+Or, you can go for at-home options, such as Bella Verde’s Wax Warmer Home Waxing Kit.

 Tips: “Don’t drink and wax,” warns Noemi Grupenmager, founder and CEO of Uni K Wax Centers.
 “Some people come in after consuming alcohol thinking it’ll ease the pain, but alcohol tightens pores, making it much more painful.”
-Stimulants, like coffee, can also increase sensitivity.
-Also, do your research and find a salon that uses good quality wax.
-Better quality wax can mean a less painful experience, says Grupenmager.
+Stimulants, like coffee, can also increase sensitivity, so be sure to remember this if you DIY.

 Shaving

-How It Works: Shaving removes hair at the skin’s surface by cutting it off with a razor.
+How It Works: Shaving removes hair from the skin’s surface by cutting it off with a razor.

 Best For: Legs, underarms, and those with lighter, finer hair.

-Pros: Inexpensive, painless, quick, and easy, and shaving creams used can help moisturize the skin, keeping it soft.
+Pros: Inexpensive, painless, quick, and easy; and shaving creams used can help moisturize the skin, keeping it soft.

-Cons: Regrowth happens quickly, and since hair is cut off at the surface, regrown hair is blunt, not tapered, so it can appear thicker.
+Cons: Regrowth happens quickly, and because hair is cut off at the surface, regrown hair is blunt, not tapered, so it can appear thicker.
 Razor burn, nicks, and cuts are possibilities, and those who shave regularly can also become prone to ingrown hairs.

 Average Cost: Razors and shaving cream can be inexpensively purchased at any grocery or drugstore.

 Tips: For those who can’t quit their shaving habit, “growth reduction” products promise to help inhibit hair regrowth, thus reducing the frequency of shaving required.
-Pomegranate-scented Whish Body Shave Savior Hair Inhibiting Gel Swipes are individually packaged towelettes that not only soothe and replenish the skin after shaving (or waxing, or even laser hair removal), but actually help slow hair growth and reduce the density of hair with regular use.
-Similarly, Completely Bare Don’t Grow There moisturizes the skin and helps inhibit regrowth.

 Depilatory Creams

-How It Works: Hair removal creams use chemicals to weaken the hair follicle so you can effectively wipe it away.
+How It Works: Hair removal creams use chemicals to weaken the hair follicle, so you can effectively wipe it away.

 Best For: Those who want quick, easy, relatively painless at-home results.
 Depilatories are most popular for facial hair, bikini lines, and underarms.